abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 pip install aiohttp beautifulsoup4
 ```

-We'll use [web-scraping.dev](https://web-scraping.dev/products) as our test site since it's designed for web scraping practice.
+We'll use [web-scraping.dev](https://web-scraping.dev/products) (`https://web-scraping.dev/products`) since it's designed for web scraping practice.
 But you can also use this web crawler for scraping other sites (e.g. Wikipedia).

 ### Step 1